cocolabs/pz-liquid-overhaul/README.md

 # Coco Liquid Overhaul 1.3
-A new mod presented by the Coco Labs community focusing on increasing the possibilities with the game liquids.
-Store liquid in a "Water Jug".
+A mod presented by the Coco Labs community focusing on increasing the possibilities with the game liquids.
+Store liquid in a "Water Jug" and "Large Gas Can".
 Take and Place Water Jugs on any dispenser to refill them.

 ## New Features:
 - New Large Gas Can.